Coeliac disease: Christian churches and the Eucharist

 Speaking generally, the various denominations of Christians celebrate a Eucharist in which a wafer or small piece of sacramental bread from wheat bread is blessed and then eaten.
-A typical wafer weighs about half a gram.
-Small communion wafers typically contain 2-5 mg of gliadin if they are not a gluten-free variety, and many people with coeliac disease report altering their religious practices because of coeliac symptoms caused by these wafers.
+Small communion wafers typically contain 2–5 mg of gliadin if they are not a gluten-free variety, and many people with coeliac disease report altering their religious practices because of coeliac symptoms caused by these wafers.

-Many Christian churches offer their communicants gluten-free alternatives, usually in the form of a rice-based cracker or gluten-free bread.
-These include the United Methodist, Christian Reformed, Episcopal, Anglican and Lutheran Churches.
+Some Christian churches such as the United Methodist, Christian Reformed, Episcopal, Anglican and Lutheran churches offer their communicants gluten-free alternatives, usually in the form of a rice-based cracker or gluten-free bread.
 Catholics may receive from the chalice alone, or ask for gluten-reduced hosts; gluten-free ones however are not considered still to be wheat bread, and hence are invalid matter.